arhanashik/LinkPreview/README.md

     android:layout_height="wrap_content"
     app:url="https://stackoverflow.com" />
 ```
-You can change the url at runtime from your java/kotin code.
+You can change the url at runtime
 ```
 linkPreview.load("your-url")
 ```
-If can also add a callback(optional):
+You can also add a callback(optional):
 ```
 linkPreview.load(url, object: LinkViewCallback {
     override fun onSuccess(data: MetaData) {